 LAW REFORM AND POLICY WORK

 The ability of ATSILS to undertake law reform and policy work is inherently very limited due to the extremely tight funding environments in which they operate.
-Nonetheless, ATSILS both on their own account, and through NATSILS, provide advice and submissions on issues that relate to the justice system and Aboriginal and Torres Strait Islander people.
+Nonetheless, ATSILS both on their own account, and through NATSILS, provide advice and submissions on issues that relate to the justice system and Aboriginal and Torres Strait Islander peoples.
 ATSILS and NATSILS are uniquely placed to provide this advice because of their on the ground experience, and long standing service to Aboriginal and Torres Strait Islander communities.

 COMMUNITY LEGAL EDUCATION

 ATSILS provide a number of CLE programs.
-The provision of these programs is important given the evidence of low levels of awareness and understanding about civil and family law rights within Aboriginal and Torres Strait Islander communities.17 Therefore, CLE plays a key role in the prevention of, and early intervention in, legal problems, as it provides people with the necessary information and skills to prevent the development of civil and family law issues.
+The provision of these programs is important given the evidence of low levels of awareness and understanding about civil and family law rights within Aboriginal and Torres Strait Islander communities.
+Therefore, CLE plays a key role in the prevention of, and early intervention in, legal problems, as it provides people with the necessary information and skills to prevent the development of civil and family law issues.

 SERVICES IN HIGH DEMAND